 Oil jumps almost 7% after Israel’s strikes on Iran

-Oil prices jumped almost 7% on Friday to multi-month highs after Israel launched strikes against Iran, sparking Iranian retaliation and raising worries about a disruption in Middle East oil supplies.
+Oil jumps on prices almost 7% on Friday to multi-month highs after Israel launched strikes against Iran.
+It is sparking Iranian retaliation and raising worries about a disruption in Middle East oil supplies.

 Click here to read the full article